VigneshT24/Dynamic_Learning_Model/README.md

 **REQUIRED PARAMETERS**:
 * The constructor requires passing in two parameters:
-  - Bot Mode: 't' = training, 'c' = commercial, 'e' = experimental
+  - Bot Mode:
+      - 'learn' = Enables training using the memory model.
+The bot can be updated with new information,
+      - 'recall' = The bot uses the memory model in read-only mode (no training),
+      - 'compute' = Activates the computation model for processing and solving queries algorithmically (no training)
-  - Empty SQL Database for training the bot with queries
+  - Empty SQL Database for training the bot with queries and for the memory model
 * The ask() method also requires passing in two parameters:
   - Query: "What is the definition of FAFSA" (as an example)
   - Display Thought: "True" to allow the bot's Chain of Thought to be displayed, or else "False"